-Creo Advanced Assembly Training
+Creo Advanced Assembly Intensive

 - Learn to create assembly references in one part to another part through an assembly where participants can break the references to the assembly or any of the parts.

 - Workflow with Large assembly management in mind.
-Manage 1700 to 17,000 parts effectively with various large assembly management tools that are not available in mid range modelers or the base package of Creo.
+Manage 1700 to 17,000 parts effectively with various large assembly management tools that are not available in mid range modelers or the base package of Creo

-- Utilize advanced assembly functions such as skeleton parts & top down design, envelopes and shrink wraps.
+- Utilize advanced assembly functions such as skeleton parts, top down design, envelopes and shrink wraps

 - Flexible Components ie. springs, nylon straps and cotter pins move as components exercise through their motion.